 Tip: There is actually a petrol station just outside Merzouga, but we would recommend filling up before making your way there - you wouldn't want to run out in the middle of nowhere!

 Where we stayed: Of all the amazing experiences we had planned for this Morocco trip, it was the Sahara Desert for which we had the highest expectations - unsurprisingly then, picking the perfect desert experience for us, and our budget, took some time.
-Ali and Sara's Desert Experience was worth all the research!
+Ali and Sara's Desert Palace was worth all the research!
 For lots more info, and some wonderful photos, see our review here.

 For alternative accommodation or camps in Merzouga, click here.